Physics Experimental Labs

-Syllabus: A link to the syllabus is in the box to the right.
+Syllabus: A link to the syllabus is to the right.

 Failure to read the syllabus will not be an excuse for an exception to any policy in the syllabus.

 Lab Safety: You are expected to be familiar with the entire safety section in the lab manual.

 Lab Grades: Check your grades on Canvas frequently to ensure they are recorded correctly.